-How Do Snap-On Dentures Work?
+How Do Implant Dentures Work?

 Implant Denture Procedure:

 Usually, people only need one surgery but in certain cases two will be necessary.
-During the first surgery, any remaining teeth will be removed, bone grafting and hopefully the implants are placed in the jawbone.
+During the first surgery, any remaining teeth will be removed, bone grafting and hopefully the implants are placed into the jawbone.
 In certain cases, it may be necessary to allow the bone grafts to heal prior to performing implant surgery.
 If only one, surgery is necessary, the case can be completed in 2-4 months.
 If a second oral surgery is necessary, the case can take 6-8 months to complete.

 As we know, dentures can come loose with simple actions as laughing, coughing or sneezing, and after a few times it stops being funny, and people start looking for a change that will prevent an embarrassing event.
 Having a beautiful smile is a priority for everybody, but what are the alternatives if dentures are not an option anymore?
 We believe implant snap on dentures may be the perfect solution for you if you need an affordable full mouth dental implant option.
 If you are willing to spend more money for permanent teeth, we also offer All on 4 implant teeth that are not removable.

-Advantages of Snap-On Dentures Vs Normal Denture Teeth
+Advantages of Snap-On Dentures Vs Normal Dentures

 - Stability from implant retention

-- Improved Confidence
+- Improved confidence

 - Easy to clean and maintain